• Skip to primary navigation

 Caramel Shortbread with fruit & nuts is really classic Millionaire’s Shortbread with a twist.
 Buttery shortbread is topped with raisins, cranberries & nuts, covered in thick, smooth caramel & topped with chocolate.
 Bliss.

 If you don’t live in the UK, you might not have heard how cold it is over here at the moment.
 We are in the midst of a prolonged period of sub-zero temperatures even though it is the end of February and spring should be on the horizon.
 Not many people are happy about this – only the kids who have enough snow for school closures and are able to take to the nearest hill with a sledge.
-However, extended winter does mean we are entitled to a little more comfort baking, so I’m rolling out these this millionaire’s shortbread with fruit and nuts today.
+However, extended winter does mean we are entitled to a little more comfort baking, so I’m rolling out this millionaire’s shortbread with fruit and nuts today.

 Hand on heart, I can tell you that I have yet to meet anybody who professes to not liking this bake.
 But, since there are already plenty of recipes out there for caramel shortbread, I’ve come up with an alternative: millionaire’s shortbread with a twist.
 The simple addition of dried fruit and chopped nuts tunes this already decadent bake up a notch further.